tetherless-world/twdoc-drupal8/README.md

-# twdoc-drupal8
+# twdocs-drupal8
-Drupal 8 module that allows users to upload documents and create a semantic representation of that document
+Drupal 8 module using a document tag in a drupal page allowing the user to semantically represent documents uploaded to the site.